 Fournier gangrene could be presented after any surgery.
 Usually, the extent of the disease is more than the initial manifestations.
 A high index of suspicion is crucial for hasty diagnosis and early management with broad-spectrum antibiotics administration, surgical debridement, and control of the underlying predisposing conditions.

 AM was the principal surgeon, suggested this novel method, and wrote the manuscript, AT was the surgeon.

-Special thanks to Urology Research Center (URC), Tehran University of Medical Sciences, Tehran, Iran.
+Special thanks to the Urology Research Center (URC), Tehran University of Medical Sciences, Tehran, Iran.